Zardari has ruined PPP: Sajida Mir

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Pakistan People’s Party-Workers candidate from NA-120 Sajida Mir has said she is contesting the election against highly powerful mafias, and they will be defeated through ballot.
+Pakistan Peoples’ Party-Workers candidate from NA-120 Sajida Mir has said she is contesting election against highly powerful mafias, and they will be defeated through ballot.

 “PPP-W is out to plead the case of jialas who have never been shown respect by Asif Ali Zardari.
-In fact, he has turned the largest party of the Federation into a zero league.
-He has no future,” said Sajida Mir, the former PPP MPA (2008-2013), and once a staunch activist of Pakistan People’s Party.
+In fact, he has turned the largest party of federation into a zero league.
+He has no future,” said Sajida Mir, the former PPP MPA (2008-2013), and once a staunch activist of Pakistan Peoples’ Party.

 “Still Zardari Sahib calls the shots in PPP.
 Bilawal is under his influence.
 How we can expect a changed PPP as long as Asif Ali Zardari controls it.
 The party could only flourish, if jialas are given their true status.
 Deals couldn’t save the party,” said Sajida Mir.